SudhanshuShanker/PAGS_maker/README.md

 This does not look like a perfect clustering as profiles for $\psi$ have subtle difference from diffent clusters, so we made 20 clusters with multiple similar looking clustrers.

 <img src="https://github.com/SudhanshuShanker/PAGS_maker/blob/main/Extra/figures/PSI_manual.png" alt="drawing" width="700"/>

+**For clustering we have given more preference to matching minima rather than maxima.

 **Extra steps for Omega**